 Students from outside the EU/EEA area are required to document a financial subsistence guarantee, amounting to140 per cent of the “room-and-board minimum fee” as a condition to be granted a residence permit to attend a folk high school in Norway.

-For all students from outside the EU/EEA area the required guarantee amount for the coming school year will be NOK 98 200.
+For all students from outside the EU/EEA area the required guarantee amount for the school year 2023/2024 will be NOK 110 989.

 For students from inside the EU/EEA area (Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Estonia, France, Great Britain and Northern Ireland, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Rumania) the requirement for a subsistence guarantee does not apply.
 Students from the other Nordic countries are on an equal basis with Norwegian students.
 Consult the following web page: